 The LAL assay is the most sensitive method for the detection of bacterial endotoxins currently approved by the FDA.
 The first methodology used to determine the LAL test results was the formation of a gel-clot in the bottom of a glass reaction tube.
 It has also been observed that the test solution becomes turbid prior to gel-formation.
 The time required to produce a specified level of turbidity is inversely proportional to the amount of endotoxin in a sample.

-A photometric instrument such as the Toxinometer™ (Wako Pure Chemical Industries, Ltd.) is used to measure the rate of turbidity change.
+A photometric instrument such as the Toxinometer™ (Fujifilm Wako Pure Chemical Corporation) is used to measure the rate of turbidity change.
 This quantitative measurement procedure is often referred to as the Kinetic Turbidimetric Assay (KTA).

-By utilizing these properties, Wako Chemicals USA has developed a unique LAL endotoxin test that can be used either as a quantitative turbidimetric test or as a qualitative gel-test.
+By utilizing these properties, FUJIFILM Wako Chemicals U.S.A.
+Corporation. has developed a unique LAL endotoxin test that can be used either as a quantitative turbidimetric test or as a qualitative gel-test.

 PYROSTAR™ ES-F/Plate is intended for the quantitative detection of endotoxins by kinetic turbidimetric using a microplate reader.
 The quantitative range for the Kinetic Turbidimetric Assay (KTA) is 0.01 to 10EU/mL.

 The Microplate Reader is used in place of the Toxinometer to obtain KTA results of PYROSTAR™ ES-F Multi products.